-Along with kuxir pinches, dribbles, and air dribbles, I practiced ceiling shots while I was hard-stuck silver (…and utterly unprepared for mastering complex mechanics.)
+Along with kuxir pinches, dribbles, and air dribbles, I practiced ceiling shots while I was hard-stuck silver (…and utterly unprepared for complex mechanics.)
 Back in those days, my ceiling shots only enraged me.

 I spent hours gazing into an enigmatic abyss.